Gene therapy has come a long way from its 20th century conceptual origins. Here are some key moments in the history of the technology:

 Past tragedies are now understood to be caused by either:

-Virus types that are inherently immunogenic, meaning the body reacts in an aggressive manner in response to injection.
-Certain adenoviruses are known to be dangerous immunogenic in some cases, particularly when the dosage used is too high.
+Virus types that are inherently immunogenic are ones where the body reacts in an aggressive manner in response to injection.
+Certain adenoviruses are known to be dangerous immunogenics in some cases.
+Particularly when the dosage used is too high.
 The robustly studied Adeno-associated Virus (AAV) is BioViva’s vector of choice.
 This has an excellent safety profile in both research studies and trials and is one of the most popular vectors in the gene therapy field today.

 Dosage is extremely important when considering both safety and efficacy in gene therapy.
 Two decades of advancement have revealed which dosage window is safe and effective when using different types of viral vectors.
 By limiting exposure, these risks are diminished greatly.